simonl2/simonl2/README.md

 ### Hi there 👋
+- 🌱 I’m currently learning python
+- 🤔 I’m looking for help with python
+- 💬 Ask me about cooking
 <!--
 **simonl2/simonl2** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.